sbweeden/blog_assets/isv_authn_flows/passkey_ifa/readme.md

 Again, you shouldn't need to do this, but its a stop-gap in case something goes wrong.

+# Combining workflows

+When deploying a workflow like this one, it is recommended you also consider combining it with the [solicited passkey registration workflow](../passkey_registration/) triggered by an access policy.
+If a user performs username/password login, then the solicited passkey registration workflow will guide them through the (opt-in) process of registering a passkey, allowing their next login to use that passkey for a safer and easier authentication experience.

 # Runtime example

 The screenshots below are taken from a runtime example where the workflow has been integrated into the login page as suggested above.